Storm (bd)=Back Door,meaning coming from over land from opposite coast.Not all

 does not mean the area will be affected by that year

-Last affected by 2017 Sept 27th at closest approach Maria was a tropical storm with 70mph winds 127 miles to the east while moving NNE with TS force winds extending to outer banks.
+Last affected by 2017 Sept 27th at closest approach Maria was a hanging on to hurricane strength with 75mph winds 127 miles to the east while moving NNE with TS force winds extending to outer banks.

 This areas hurricane